dexecutor/dexecutor-examples/README.md

 [![dexecutor-graph.png](https://s6.postimg.org/5vytnb28h/dexecutor_graph.png)](https://postimg.org/image/g618mjs3x/)

-As can be seen here _task base1_, _task base3_ and _task base 4_ runs in parallel and once, one of them finishes its children are executed for example if _task base1_ is finished its children _task base2_ and _task app3-1_ are scheduled and so on.
+As can be seen here _task base1_, _task base3_ and _task base 4_ runs in parallel and once, one of them finishes its children are executed, for example if _task base1_ is finished then its children _task base2_ and _task app3-1_ are executed and so on.

-Notice that for _task app2-4_ to start _task app1-4_ and _task app2-1_ must finish, similarly for _task app3-2_ to start _task app3-1_ and _task app2-4_ must finish.
+Notice that for _task app2-4_ to start, _task app1-4_ and _task app2-1_ must finish, similarly for _task app3-2_ to start, _task app3-1_ and _task app2-4_ must finish.

-This mean we need an algorithm to build such kind of graph and that is what Class [MigrationTasksExecutor](https://github.com/dexecutor/dexecutor-examples/blob/master/src/main/java/com/github/dexecutor/executor/MigrationTasksExecutor.java) does.
+This means we need an algorithm to build such kind of graph and that is what Class [MigrationTasksExecutor](https://github.com/dexecutor/dexecutor-examples/blob/master/src/main/java/com/github/dexecutor/executor/MigrationTasksExecutor.java) does.

 Further we need an Ultra light, Ultra fast library to extract table names out of SQLs, for this purpose we will use [sql-table-name-parser](https://github.com/mnadeem/sql-table-name-parser)